 Team medical and consent form

-Every team manager (teacher or parent) must fill out and sign, on behalf of the team, the electronic medical/risk acknowledgement form for all students that you are bringing to the event.
+Every team manager (teacher or parent) must fill out and sign, on behalf of the team, the electronic medical/risk acknowledgement form for all students that you are bringing on the day.
 This form is available on the Get2Go page of the Hillary Outdoors website.
 The medical information will be passed on (if deemed important) to the clubs and organisations which assist with the challenges on the day.
-To enable time for these to be processed we need the forms back no later than 3 days before the date of your event.
+To enable time for these to be processed we need the forms back no later than 3 days before the date of your challenge.

 The Get2Go Challenge is first and foremost about participation, working with your team-mates and having a fun day in the outdoors.
-There is a competitive element to the challenge for schools/teams that would like to prepare a little more to try and earn a spot in the National Get2Go Final.
+To make things a little more interesting, there is competitive element to each challenge for schools/teams that would like to prepare a little more to try and earn a spot in the National Get2Go Final.
 Points will be scored in several ways at the various challenges and you will find out more about this day.
 The only way to score a lot of points is to use great teamwork and support your team-mates through the challenges you face.

 If your team composition changes between now and the event such that you need to change categories you need to do this before the start of the briefing on your Get2Go Challenge day.